Tzuyi Tseng

 2. How does our native language influence the way we hear, understand, and learn a foreign language?

-Along my research journey, I explored semantic and phonological associations in the mental lexicon during my MA in Linguistics (National Chengchi University, Taipei, Taiwan, 2020).
-Then, I studied sensorimotor representations for native and non-native phoneme perception during my PhD in Neuroscience (Université Lumière Lyon 2, Lyon, France, January 21 2025).
-Through my research in psycho- and neurolinguistics, particularly in speech production and perception, I have developed expertise in
+Along my research journey, I explored semantic and phonological associations in the mental lexicon during my MA in Linguistics (National Chengchi University, Taiwan, 2020).
+Then, I studied sensorimotor representations for native and non-native phoneme perception during my PhD in Neuroscience (Université Lumière Lyon 2, France, 2025).
+Through my research in psycho- and neurolinguistics, I have developed expertise in:

 • Speech processing (Praat)